KovaxG/Gyurver/gyurblog.md

 ### Reference
 - If a line starts with a positive integer surrounded by square brackets, followed by at least a string, it is considered a reference.
 If it ends with a string surrounded by braces, the content in the braces is considered the url of the reference.
 A reference is only valid if the content of the blogpost contains a citation of the reference.
 This means that a reference is only valid, if the square bracket part of the reference appears in the sections of the blogpost.
 - Otherwise the file is not considered valid.

+### Footnote
+- sections can contain footnotes
+- a footnote is a section of text surrounded by braces, and the first word in the braces is footnote

 ### Section